tdongsi/tdongsi.github.io/source/_posts/Netezza/2015-12-09-netezza-cli.markdown

 ---
 layout: post
-title: "Netezza CLI"
+title: "Netezza CLI tools"
 date: 2015-12-09 18:34:12 -0800
 comments: true
 categories:
 - Netezza
 ---

 In addition to using third party GUI clients such as SQuirreLSQL, you can also interact with Netezza through its command line interface (CLI) clients.
-These are programs that let you do useful things like importing and exporting large volumes of data, invoking Netezza from Unix scripts, controlling sessions and queries, etc. The following is a quick overview of just the nzsql and nzload commands; for a description of all the commands see the documentation [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.adm.doc/r_sysadm_summary_of_commands.html?lang=en).
+These are programs that let you do useful things like importing and exporting large volumes of data, invoking Netezza from Unix scripts, controlling sessions and queries, etc. The following is a quick overview of just the `nzsql` and `nzload` commands.
+For a description of all the commands, see the documentation [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.adm.doc/r_sysadm_summary_of_commands.html?lang=en).
 You can install the Netezza CLI clients directly onto your laptop by following the instructions [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.adm.doc/c_sysadm_client_software_install.html).

-### The nzsql command
+### nzsql command

-First confirm that nzsql is installed:
+First confirm that `nzsql` is installed:
 ```
 -bash-4.1$ which nzsql
 /app/netezza/bin/nzsql
 ```
-You can use nzsql in interactive terminal mode by executing the command:
+You can use `nzsql` in interactive terminal mode by executing the command:

 ```
 nzsql -host <hostname> -u <username> -pw <password> -d <database>